Grindcom/frontend-nanodegree-arcade-game/README.md

 # Arcage Game
 ## Getting Started
 Before you can play you have to download the related files and folders from the repository (`https://github.com/Grindcom/frontend-nanodegree-arcade-game`), place them in a local folder.
-Make sure you have them all:
+Make sure you have them all;
 1. `README.md`
 2. `index.html`
 3. css (folder)
 4. images (folder)
 5. js (folder)
-You can name your local folder anything, but the above file structure must rename the same.
+You can name your local folder anything, but the above file structure must remain the same.
 Once you have the files downloaded, open the `index.html` file in any browser.
 The game will start automatically.

 ## Game Play